top of page

 MPH, CHES

-Michelle Bangen, MPH, CHES is a public health educator and health promotion specialist who has spent the past 15 years developing, implementing, and assessing innovative approaches to prevention and health promotion in higher education, non-profit, and governmental agency settings.
+Michelle Bangen, MPH, CHES is a public health educator and health promotion specialist who has spent the past 19 years developing, implementing, and assessing comprehensive wellness, suicide, sexual violence, and substance use prevention initiatives in higher education, non-profit, and governmental agency settings.
 Michelle holds a BS in Exercise Science from Miami University (Ohio) and a Masters in Public Health from The Ohio State University.
 Her work is rooted in public health, feminist, and anti-oppression frameworks, and her true passion and life-long endeavor is building healthy, socially just communities where all people can thrive.

-A certified LivingWorks ASIST and SafeTALK, QPR, Youth SAVE, Oregon CALM, soon-to-be CALM America, and One Love trainer, Michelle has also developed evidence-based and nationally award-winning curricula of her own.
-She had the honor of partnering with the Oregon Health Authority in curriculum development for the adaptation of Counseling on Access to Lethal Means for the State of Oregon, now known as Oregon CALM.
-She co-led research with young adults in Oregon, and is currently on the development team for adapting the Youth SAVE (Suicide Assessment in Virtual Environments) curriculum for young adults.
+A certified LivingWorks ASIST and SafeTALK, QPR, Youth SAVE, Oregon CALM, Oregon Community CALM, Connect Postvention, and Sources of Strength trainer, Michelle has also developed evidence-based and nationally award-winning curricula of her own.
+She partnered with the Oregon Health Authority for curriculum development and the adaptation of Counseling on Access to Lethal Means for direct service providers and Conversations on Access to Lethal Means for community members, now known as Oregon CALM and Oregon Community CALM.
+She co-led research with young adults in Oregon, and was on the development team for adapting the Youth SAVE (Suicide Assessment in Virtual Environments) curriculum for young adults.

-Some of Michelle’s favorite activities include downhill skiing, waterfall hikes, and river floats with her husband, Kyle, and 12-year-old, Aila.
-She also enjoys spending time at her sewing machine, hanging out with friends and family, and snuggling on the couch with Nash, their min-pin-weenie terrier!
+Some of Michelle’s favorite activities include downhill skiing, waterfall hikes, and river floats with her family.
+She also enjoys spending time at her sewing machine and snuggled on the couch with Nash, their min-pin-weenie terrier!

 RN, CCRN